I went to a psychologist one time and said, “I don’t have body language.” We spent about four years hashing that one out.

-It was striking to see it…everyone talking, moving…simultaneously, collectively.
-It was all so interconnected that it looked more like the room itself was speaking, everything in it subjugated to a secret language.
+It was striking to see it…students talking, moving…simultaneously, collectively.
+It was all so interconnected that it looked more like the room itself was speaking, with everyone in it subjugated to a secret language.
 The people vowels, their movements syllables.

 Tumblers in the lock of my mind spun, opening new paths.

 Really seeing body language for the first time: a profoundly hurtful moment.
 The realization both of its existence and that I had been missing out on it for so long…it hit hard.
 Discovery and loss, all at once.

 So, I began a project.
 I worked on trying to memorize the body language of others.
 I watched their movements, then surreptitiously practiced them; always alone, sometimes in front of mirrors.
 Only when I felt that a gesture was ready would I work it into a real conversation.